brandlewco/jesserieser-hugo-cc/content/collections/fights.md

   meta_title: Inside the embarrassing—and irresistible—world of viral golf fights
 title: 'Golf Digest '
 collection_meta: All  The Rage
-collection_meta_2: "Inside the embarrassing—and irresistible—world of viral golf fights.\_"
+collection_meta_2: Inside the embarrassing—and irresistible—world of viral golf fights
 collection_description: >-
   Have you ever seen regular people fight?
 Not trained boxers, actors or their stunt doubles but regular people.
 They look ridiculous.
 Dress them in pastels,